-- "Prerequisites" below

-- "Debug tests and flows optional" below

-- "Add iterations to business process tests and flows optional" below

-- "Determine if tests and flows should be run in change detection mode" on next page

-- "Use the Automatic Runner to run the tests" on next page

-- "Resolve detected changes" on next page

-- "View run results" on next page
+- "Prerequisites" below - "Debug tests and flows optional" on next page - "Add iterations to business process tests and flows optional" on next page - "Use the Automatic Runner to run the tests" on next page - "View run results" on page 275

-- Before running a test within a test set, you can specify the values for any test parameters defined for the test.
-If you do not specify values, and valid default values have not been specified, the test run may fail. - Before you run an automated test on a host computer, ensure that the relevant testing tool on the host allows ALM to run tests. - a.
-To enable ALM access to a specific UFT client, open UFT on the host computer, select Tools > Options, click the Run node, and ensure that Allow other HP products to run tests and components is selected in the Run pane. - b.
-To run a UFT component from ALM, you must have the necessary ALM permissions.
-For details, see the HP Application Lifecycle Management Administrator Guide. - c.
-When you run a UFT business process test from ALM, the test run may be influenced by UFT Remote Agent settings on the UFT computer.
-For details on the UFT Remote Agent, see the HP Unified Functional Testing User Guide. - d.
-For improved performance when running tests or flows that contain only UFT automated components, ALM creates and runs a Business Process Testing wrapper test in UFT.
+Before running a test within a test set, you can specify the values for any test parameters defined for the test.
+If you do not specify values, and valid default values have not been specified, the test run may fail.

+Before you run an automated test on a host computer, ensure that the relevant testing tool on the host allows ALM to run tests.

+To enable ALM access to a specific UFT client, open UFT on the host computer, select Tools > Options > GUI Testing > Test Runs, and ensure that Allow other HP products to run tests and components is selected.

+- To run a UFT component from ALM, you must have the necessary ALM permissions.
+For details, see the HP Application Lifecycle Management Administrator Guide. - When you run a UFT business process test from ALM, the test run may be influenced by UFT Remote Agent settings on the UFT computer.
+For details on the UFT Remote Agent, see the HP Unified Functional Testing User Guide. - For improved performance when running automated tests or flows with QuickTest Professional, ALM creates and runs a Business Process Testing wrapper test.
 The Business Process Testing wrapper test is recreated each time the test or flow runs.
 By default, the wrapper test is not saved with the run.

 For auditing purposes, you can instruct ALM to save the Business Process Testing wrapper test as an attachment to the test or flow run.
-In Site Administration, add the BPT\WRAPPER\TEST\AUDIT parameter to the list of parameters and set the value to Y. For details on setting parameters, see the HP Application Lifecycle Management Administrator Guide.
+In Site Administration, add the BPT\ WRAPPER\TEST\AUDIT parameter to the list of parameters and set the value to Y. For details on setting parameters, see the HP Application Lifecycle Management Administrator Guide.

-To view the contents of a Business Process Testing wrapper test, from the Test Lab module > Test Runs tab, double-click the attachment icon next to the business process test or flow run in the grid.
+To view the contents of a Business Process Testing wrapper test, from the Test Runs module > Test Runs tab, double-click the attachment icon next to the business process test or flow run in the grid.

-2. Debug tests and flows - optional
+Debug tests and flows - optional

 Debug automated tests and flows to make sure that they run properly.
-For task details on debugging, see "How to Debug Tests and Flows Containing Automated Components" on page 222.
+For task details on debugging, see "How to Debug Tests and Flows Containing Automated Components" on page 196.